pycage/shellfish/doc/tutorial/shui-modules.md

 When loading a module, you may use the `as` keyword to assign an alias by which the module can be addressed.
-This, for instance, is required if you want to invoke functions from a JavaScript module.
+This, for instance, is required if you want to invoke functions from a JavaScript or WebAssembly module.

 ```
 require "./somecode.js" as code;